Simpatico (The Charlatans album): Composition and lyrics

-The title of "The Architect" is a reference to the film series The Matrix; though Burgess said the titular architect was his friend Dean Fragile, who "really helped me through some dark times before during and after the making of this album".
-He added that many of the lyrics in it were aimed at an associate of the band, and were taken from a recording of him, Fragile and former Libertines member Carl Barât.
-Goldstein said it had a haunting theremin part, "icy electric piano, and a lithe bassline containing more pop than those which precede it, but its still more Matisyahu than Lee Perry".
-Discussing "Glory Glory", Burgess said Collins went to Palm Springs, and from there, the pair went to Joshua Tree, California where they had a "Gram Parsons trip".
-The album concludes with "Sunset & Vine", an instrumental, synthesizer-centred track in the vein of Giorgio Moroder.
+The title of "The Architect" is a reference to the film series The Matrix, though Burgess said the titular architect was his friend Dean Fragile, who "really helped me through some dark times before during and after the making of this album".
+He added that many of the lyrics in it were aimed at an associate of the band and were taken from a recording of him, Fragile and former Libertines member Carl Barât.
+Goldstein said it had a haunting theremin part, "icy electric piano, and a lithe bassline containing more pop than those which precede it, but its still more Matisyahu than Lee Perry."
+Discussing "Glory Glory", Burgess said Collins went to Palm Springs, and from there, the pair went to Joshua Tree, California, where they had a "Gram Parsons trip".
+The album concludes with "Sunset & Vine", an instrumental, synthesiser-centred track in the vein of Giorgio Moroder.
 Burgess took its title from a signpost that he saw.